Transverse spin correlation of back-to-back dihadron in unpolarized collisions: Transverse spin correlation in unpolarized collisions

 \section{Transverse spin correlation in unpolarized $pp$ collisions}

 In this section, we extend our research of the transverse spin correlation to unpolarized $pp$ collisions and explore the opportunity of studying the transverse spin transfer in unpolarized hadron collider experiments such as LHC, RHIC, and Tevatron.
-Similar to the case in $e^+e^-$ annihilation, the momenta of $\Lambda$ and $\bar\Lambda$ produced in the hadronic collisions also span a hadron production plane.
-We thus can investigate the transverse spin correlation of $\Lambda$-$\bar\Lambda$ pair along the normal direction of the hadron production plane.
+Similar to the case in $e^+e^-$ annihilation, the momenta of two final state jets which are almost back-to-back in the transverse plane in $pp$ collisions also span a production plane.
+We thus can investigate the transverse spin correlation of $\Lambda$-$\bar\Lambda$ pair along the normal direction of the production plane.

 We would like to discuss the difference between the helicity correlation and the transverse spin correlation in $pp$ collisions.
 All partonic channels contribute to the helicity correlation, albeit the sign varies with channels.
 To be more specific, the helicities of final state partons take precisely the opposite sign for the $q_i \bar q_i \to q_j \bar q_j$, $gg\to q_i \bar q_i$ and $q_i \bar q_i \to gg$ channels.
 Therefore, they contribute to the negative helicity correlation, while the other channels prefer the same sign correlations.
 The partial cancellation among different channels results in a tiny helicity correlation at the hadronic level.
 Per contra, the transverse spin correlation arises from the chiral-odd $H_{1T}$ fragmentation function.
 Only connected channels (i.e., the final state quark and/or antiquark are connected by the same trace line) contribute, while the others amount to the total production rate.